-All of our doctors take your safety seriously.
-Accordingly, we are rolling out new protocols to ensure that your safety & health are our first priority.
+All of our doctors continue to take your safety seriously and your safety & health are our first priority.

 What we are asking of patients: